Individual DAREBEE workouts are sorted by type and focus as well as difficulty. Use the filter at the top of the workouts’ page:

 Reps to failure or maximum means to muscle failure or your personal maximum, you repeat the move until you can't.
 It can be anything from one rep to twenty, normally applies to more challenging exercises.
 The goal is to do as many as you possibly can.

 Reps throughout the day means that your goal is to get all of the numbers in by the end of the day.
 You can split the total number of reps for the day into manageable sets.
 In some of the challenges it is a necessity, in others an optional extra.
 Using this option will help you complete any challenge on your fitness level.
 Ideally, you want to do as fewer sets as possible.
 Most of the time you will begin to need this option a week or two into the challenge.

 Some workouts will contain combinations or "combos".
 Combinations will have two or three exercises with a "+" between them, for example "3combos: 10 high knees + 2 push-ups".

 To complete the combo you will need to do 10 high knees followed up by 2 push-ups three times in total before you can move on to the next exercise.

 The transition from exercise to exercise is an important part of each circuit (set) - it is often what makes a particular workout more effective.
 Transitions are carefully worked out to hyperload specific muscle groups more for better results.
 For example if you see a plank followed by push-ups it means that you start performing push-ups right after you finished with the plank avoiding dropping your body on the floor in between.

-There is no rest between exercises - only after sets, unless specified otherwise.
+Circuit workouts: There is no rest between exercises in circuit workouts - only after sets.
 You have to complete the entire set going from one exercise to another as fast as you can before you can rest.

 What does "up to 2 minutes rest" mean: it means you can rest for up to 2 minutes but the sooner you can go again the better.
 Eventually your recovery time will improve naturally, you won't need all two minutes to recover - and that will also be an indication of your improving fitness.